JWWeatherman/bitcoin_security_threat_model/README.md

 making this attack expensive.
-* As soon as a node discovers that a longer block chain exists with valid transactions it immediately accepts this new set of transactions as correct and discards it's previous set of transactions.
+* As soon as a node discovers that a longer block chain exists with valid transactions it immediately accepts this new set of transactions as correct and discards its previous set of transactions.
 * Satellite connections allow nodes to download a copy of the block chain even if they are using an internet connection that keeps them ignorant of a longer valid chain of transactions.